jrenaldi79/apis/documentation/tokenCount.md

 ## Authentication

 This API is protected and requires a valid API key to be passed in the `X-API-Key` header of each request.
 Please use the API key that was assigned to you.
+Contact jr@presto.consulting for API keys.

 | Header      | Description              |
 | :---------- | :----------------------- |